Ruth Blanche Borum Phillips

 Dec.
 11, 1919 – Feb.
 8, 2022

-YAZOO CITY – Ruth Blanche Borum Phillips was born Dec.
-11, 1919, and passed away peacefully at her home in Natchez, MS on Feb.
+YAZOO CITY – Ruth Blanche Borum Phillips passed away peacefully at her home in Natchez, MS, on Feb.
 8, 2022, at the age of 102.
-She was born to May Belle Woody Borum and John Clarence Borum in Earle, AR, the seventh of nine children.
-There she graduated from Aberdeen High School as the Salutatorian and Miss Aberdeen High.
+She was born on Dec.
+11, 1919, to May Belle Woody Borum and John Clarence Borum in Earle, AR, the seventh of nine children.
+At the age of three, the family moved to Aberdeen, MS. There she graduated from Aberdeen High School as the Salutatorian and Miss Aberdeen High.

-One of the first of her family to attend college, she went to MSCW where she and her roommates founded the Rogue Social Club.
-After completing two years at the “W,” she transferred to Millsaps.
+One of the first in her family to attend college, she went to Mississippi College for Women where she and her roommates founded the Rogue Social Club.
+While at the “W,” Blanche mastered the sport of tennis without ever using a ball!
+Being extremely talented, she also danced as if she were floating on air under the tutelage of Miss Phol.

 Email newsletter signup

-A highlight for Blanche and Lem was taking friends and family to Aspen, CO every year to learn to snow ski, ride snow mobiles and to travel through the mountains on a horse drawn sleigh.
+A highlight for Blanche and Lem was taking friends and family to Aspen, CO, every year to learn to snow ski, ride snow mobiles and to travel through the mountains on a horse-drawn sleigh.
 They loved watching all the young people ski and enjoy each other as well as the beauty of nature.
 Blanche and Lem also saved their money in order to send their children and grandsons to nearly every country in our vast beautiful world.
 They traveled extensively but only after they had provided the experience to their family.
-The pleasure that they received hearing their children’s stories of adventures in far reaching places exceeded their own individual needs.
+The pleasure that they received in hearing their children’s stories of adventures in far-reaching places exceeded their own individual needs.
 They were truly selfless in every possible way.

-Blanche was preceded in death by her husband, infant daughter, Carol Ann, her parents and eight siblings.
+Blanche was preceded in death by her husband; her infant daughter, Carol Ann; her parents, and eight siblings.

 The family expresses heartfelt appreciation to the many devoted caregivers Blanche had over the years who loved her and treated her as one of their own.
-This gratitude is extended most especially to Laura Barnes, Shelia Marshall, Peggy Rice, Dorothy Shropshire, Rita O’Neal, Lusrea Watson, and Mary Ridley.
-Also, the care she received from Deaconess Hospice.
-Special gratitude is given to Shelia Evans, Courtney Wyles, and Dr. Kenneth Stubbs.
+This gratitude is extended most especially to Laura Barnes, Shelia Marshall, Peggy Rice, Dorothy Shropshire and Rita O’Neal and also, for the care she received from Deaconess Hospice.
+Special gratitude is given to Shelia, Courtney and Dr. Kenneth Stubbs.

 Services under the direction of Stricklin King Funeral Home of Yazoo City will be Monday, Feb.
 14, 2022, at Yazoo City’s First Methodist Church.
 Visitation will start at 12:30 p.m. followed by services at 2 p.m.
 Rev. Lauren Porter will officiate.
 Interment will follow in Glenwood Cemetery in Yazoo City.